 - vanilla extract: provides a nice mellow note in both the batter and the fruit

-- nutmeg: perfumes the fruit layer and brings out the cherry flavor
+- nutmeg: perfumes the fruit layer and brings out the cherry flavor.
+If you have mace, by all means use that.

 - butter: gets cut in tiny pieces and scattered all over the fruit.
 Assists in browning, carries flavor, and makes everything taste Very Very Good.